 These guys work pretty hard for your business, which is why they are one of the largest in my area.
 The only gripe I have is that if you are a tiny business just starting out and can't place large orders, they really charge you very high prices, which is why I had to look elsewhere for steel and aluminum.
 I think they should realize that the small shops just starting out could really use a price break so that they can grow into a larger customer, and have some loyalty to the supplier who helped them out in the beginning.
 Instead I was just plain irked for a couple years.

 Another pioneer in great customer service, I just wish they didn't send out so many catalogs.
 I think they could charge less on their products, and save several million trees.

 This company gets the award for worst customer service of any company I have ever purchased from.
 (I take that back, there is one worse, see Delta Heat Treating below).
 Century Spring screwed up on my order, lied to me about it, and instead of spending a small amount of money to fix the problem, they now have a vocal opponent for life.
 A Perfect example of a company saving a small amount of money only to loose future business and get a bad reputation.

 Now the largest machine tool builder in the world, making reliable machines here in the USA.
 There are more accurate machine tools, but Haas machines are an outstanding value.
-Service is pretty good, if you don't mind waiting four days for a service tech to show up.
-My other beef - they should not charge the customer for known issues, like parts that were poorly made and thus mass fail after warranty.
-The customer should not have to pay for replacement, but for some reason Haas doesn't mind pissing off their customers over a few hundred dollars.
+Service though is unusually bad, generally waiting four days for a service tech to show up.

 Another Made in USA lathe builder, great customer service, they build a nice inexpensive CNC lathe.